houshmandX/fishapp/README.md

 Back end done in python to control all hardware and send message(pubnub server) to the cloud wich frontend(app) recive to execute the order.

 ## FrontEnd
 Front end done in flutter dart language to control and send message to backend using [pubnub](https://www.pubnub.com/) realtime communication.

+#### More feature will be added